Veterans and Mesothelioma

 The VA takes a few factors into account when determining the type and amount of compensation for mesothelioma claims.
 The first factor considered is whether the claim is based on illnesses taking place before, during or after service; because of the long latency period between exposure and diagnosis, most mesothelioma claims are considered post-service.

 After the VA determines if a veteran is eligible for benefits, the degree of the veteran’s disability is taken into account.
 The VA rates a veteran’s level of disability on a scale from 0 percent to 100 percent, measured in 10 percent intervals.
-However, mesothelioma and asbestos lung cancer patients almost always receive a 100 percent disability rating.
-The age and retirement status of the veteran is not a consideration in approving a veteran for disability compensation, nor is it considered in the rating decision.
+However, mesothelioma veterans and asbestos lung cancer patients almost always receive a 100 percent disability rating.
+The age and retirement status of the veteran is not a consideration in approving Disability Compensation, nor is it considered in the rating decision.

 Lastly, the VA considers whether the veteran has a spouse or any dependents.
-Single veterans receive $2,973 in compensation a month but can collect more given their marital and dependent status.
+Single veterans receive $3,057 in compensation a month but can collect more given their marital and dependent status.
+For example, married veterans receive at least $3,227 per month.
+A veteran with a spouse and child receives at least $3,352 per month.

 VA Caregiver Support